INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 - Identify where official geographic information can be located.
 - Integrate official geographic information with wider public data infrastructures and external data sources.
 - Adopt an open and collaborative methodology to design and improve digital public services.
+- The Spanish SDI complies with the recommendations of the [European Interoperability Framework](https://ec.europa.eu/isa2/eif_en/).